microsoftgraph/msgraph-sdk-java/README.md

 # Preview Microsoft Graph SDK for Java
+This client library is currently in private preview status.
+This means that:
+- The API surface may change significantly
+- Non-blocking issues *may* be triaged at a slower pace
+- You may submit feedback through issues or PRs.
+You will have a better chance of your changes being implemented if they are submitted before public preview release
+- We do not define an SLA or support strategy for this library

-*This client library is currently in preview status.
-We welcome your feedback as we drive the quality of this to general availability.*
+We welcome your feedback as we drive the quality of this to general availability.

 # Get started with the Microsoft Graph SDK for Java